stormalf/chibicc/README.md

 ## release notes

 1.0.23        Improvement: diagnose overflow in integer constant expression #96  from @pmor13.
 Fixing issue with old C style (K&R) when parameters order don't correspond to parameter definition.
 Adding \__LINE\__ in parse.c in all error_tok messages.
 Removing \__builtin_memcpy \__builtin_memset macro from preprocess.c that causes segmentation fault on zlib project.
 Adding other tests from @cosmopolitan.
 Adding \__GNUC__ macro and fixing all issues caused by this defined macro.
 Defining _Pragma macro that does nothing to keep compatibility with \__GNUC__.
 Fixing regression on struct members.
 Fixed on test case from curl.
 Renaming GNUC_compatibility to 1.0.23.
 Managing store_gp with size 16.
 Fixing issues with curl test due to sizeof_int and sizeof_long not taken in account (adding them in stddef.h).
 Fixing issue ISS-146 with semun.
 Fixing issue with \__builtin_clz that gives incorrect result.
 And adding \__builtin_ctzl and \__builtin_clzl.
 Adding \__builtin_isnan (ISS-175).
 Fixing issue with lock not correctly managed in extended assembly (ISS-174).
 Fxing other issues with extended assembly and adding several tests.
 Adding \__builtin_bswapxx (16, 32, 64).
 Adding __int128 support (work in progress).
 Adding -msse3 and -msse4 options Fixing issue with offsetof segmentation fault in postgres (ISS-176).
 Fixing  check for typedef specifier/attribute not strict enough #142 suggested by @samkho.
 Managing vectors (work in progress).
 Temp fix for casting (typedef).
 Merging Alignof (fixes from @fuhsnn slimcc).
 Merging sizeof (fixes from @fuhsnn slimcc).
 Removing fix for issue #36 about empty struct.
 Adding \__sync_fetch_and_or, \__sync_fetch_and_xor and \__sync_fetch_and_and.
 Fixing issues found during nmap compile (due to __attribute and some missing macros).
 Fixing line management from @fuhsnn.
 Fixing issue with attribute in abstract_declarator.
 Fixing issue with initializer in complex struct array.
 Fixing issue with c-testsuite 216 and 204 (fix from @fuhsnn/slimcc).
 Adding -rdynamic option (from @fuhsnn).
+Adding weak alias support (tested successfully with lxc).

 ## old release notes